Automotive industry in Indonesia: Wuling

-Wuling Motors (Indonesia) is established in August 2015 as a subsidiary of SAIC-GM-Wuling Automobile Company Limited (SGMW) with share composition 50.1 percent of SAIC (Shanghai Automotive International Corporation), 44 percent of GM China and 5.9 percent Guangxi Automobile Group.
+Wuling Motors (Indonesia) is established in August 2015 as a subsidiary of SAIC-GM-Wuling Automobile Company Limited (SGMW) with share composition 50.1 per cent of SAIC (Shanghai Automotive International Corporation), 44 per cent of GM China and 5.9 per cent Guangxi Automobile Group.
 The company has 60 hectares land in Cikarang, 30 hectares is for the manufacturing and 30 hectares is for supplier park for accessibility of the parts.

 Defunct manufacturers

 General Motors (1927–2015)

 A variety of General Motors vehicles have been sold in Indonesia, since the early days of the automobile there.
 General Motors (GM) vehicles have been represented in Indonesia since 1915.
 GM established their first local assembly operation (pictured) in Tanjung Priok in February 1927, as "KN Gaya Motor."
 The location was suitable as there was ample timber nearby, a necessity for car body manufacture at the time.
 In 1930, the company was renamed "N.V.
 General Motors Java Handel Maatschappij."
 Cars from their Jakarta factory were exported all across the region.
 After having been requisitioned by the Netherlands East Indies government in 1941, on 9 March 1942 all machines and equipment was destroyed to avoid it falling into the hands of the approaching Japanese.
 Two weeks later the Japanese occupied the plant and interred all foreigners; on 31 December GM wrote off the entire enterprise.
 The plant was taken over by Toyota, and was used to assemble trucks for the military.

 In 1946, General Motors Overseas Operations established a Batavia Branch (later renamed "Djakarta Branch") to continue the pre-war activities, building nearly 20,000 vehicles in the next six years.
 By 1953, activities had mostly ended as Sukarno's pro-Chinese government took power.
 As of 1954 local partner PN Gaya Motor continued alone; the Indonesian government took over the assets in April 1955.
 GM dissolved this paper operation a year later.
 The government-run operations did not take good care of the plant and 60 percent of the run-down assets were sold to PT Astra Motor (who, coincidentally, had gotten their start by being allowed to import 800 Chevrolet trucks in 1967) in 1969.
 Astra had expected to sell Chevrolets but were denied the contract and ended up importing Toyotas instead.

 A number of other, smaller companies proceeded to import and assemble a variety of GM products.
 Udatimex/Udatin has generally handled Holdens, while Garuda Diesel/Garmak has sold Chevrolets, Opels, and the short-lived Morina national Basic Transportation Vehicle project.
-In the early 1970s, PT Kali Kuning (Jakarta) also imported Opels, particularly the Rekord.
-Chevrolet, Holden, Opel, and Isuzu badging have been used, often placed on the same cars by the various importers.
+In the early 1970s, PT Kali Kuning (Jakarta) also imported Opels, particularly the Rekord D. Chevrolet, Holden, Opel, and Isuzu badging have been used, often placed on the same cars by the various importers.